 On February 21, 1868, Johnson again tried to rid himself of Stanton by appointing General Lorenzo Thomas as a temporary secretary of war.
 Prompted by Johnson’s flagrant challenge to Congressional authority, the House of Representatives came to Stanton’s defense and voted to impeach the President on February 24.
 Following a lengthy trial in the Senate, the impeachment effort failed and Stanton resigned from his cabinet position on May 26, 1868.

 After resigning, Stanton returned to his legal practice in Washington, DC.
 Despite his failing health, Stanton actively supported Ulysses S. Grant’s candidacy in the presidential election of 1868.
 Following Grant’s victory, he nominated Stanton for a seat on the United States Supreme Court on December 20, 1869.
-The Senate confirmed the nomination on the same day; however, before Stanton could take the bench, he fell ill and died at his home on December 24, at the age of fifty-five.
+The Senate confirmed the nomination on the same day; however, before Stanton could take the bench, he fell ill and died at his home on December 24, at age fifty-five.
 Following a state funeral attended by the highest dignitaries, Stanton was buried at Oak Hill Cemetery in Washington, DC, on December 27, 1869.